kkm24132/Products_Projects_Initiatives/README.md

 # Major Project Details of KAMALA KANTA MISHRA
 This repository contains major projects, solutions, products, initiatives worked by me during my professional career.
-This is non-exhaustive and I have attempted to provide a very high level summary of major work performed in last few years.
+This is non-exhaustive and I have attempted to provide a very high level summary of major work performed in last few years, leveraging Data Science.

 ## Major Projects / Products / Initiatives